-Personal security specialist Paul Jaeb is building a business around the security needs of the prominent and affluent.
+Personal security specialist Paul Jaeb is building a business around the security needs of the prominent and affluent, by John Rosengren, May 9, 2016.

 There’s a growing industry nationwide built around providing residential, digital and personal security to the nation’s most affluent and prominent people.
 “People are becoming more aware that they are more vulnerable,” says Michael Julian, a San Diego-based private investigator and U.S. ambassador of the World Association of Detectives.
 “High-net-worth people are a bigger target.”